Mixture of Concept Bottleneck Experts: Related works

 Concept-based XAI (C-XAI)~\citep{kim2018interpretability,poeta2023concept} emerged to address the limited interpretability of standard attribution methods for laypeople~\citep{rudin2019stop, kim2023help}, by interpreting intermediate model representations via human-understandable concepts.
 Concept Bottleneck Models (CBMs)~\citep{koh2020concept} extend this approach by explicitly training models to align with human semantics.
 Still, CBMs face significant issues: reduced accuracy compared to unrestricted models~\citep{debot2024interpretable}, limited global interpretability~\citep{barbiero2023,de2025}, and costly concept annotations~\citep{oikarinen2023label,debole2025if}.
 Our work addresses the first two trade-offs by combining multiple task predictors with user-defined functional forms to balance accuracy and transparency, while experimentally demonstrating compatibility with label-efficient methods~\citep{oikarinen2023label}.

+The works most closely related to ours route samples to mixtures of interpretable predictors~\citep{pradier2021preferential,ismailinterpretable,debot2024interpretable}.
+However, all of these works fix the functional form a priori.
+Additionally, \citet{pradier2021preferential} and \citet{ismailinterpretable} apply predictors directly to raw inputs rather than concepts, while \citet{debot2024interpretable} restricts predictors to Boolean expressions over concepts. \classacro{} extends this line of work by exposing the functional form as a flexible, user-controlled design choice, rather than committing to a fixed form at design time.

 In the context of XAI, Symbolic Regression (SR) is increasingly used to replace opaque models with explicit mathematical expressions~\citep{dong2025recent}.
 These efforts fall into two categories: intrinsic approaches that embed symbolic operators directly into architectures~\citep{sahoo2018learning, biggio2021neural}, and post-hoc approaches that approximate black-boxes with symbolic surrogates~\citep{alaa2019demystifying, bendinelli2023controllable}.
-While these methods effectively balance approximation error and expression complexity~\citep{langley1979rediscovering, langley1981bacon, koza1994genetic}, they fundamentally assume a \emph{single global equation}, failing to capture context-dependent reasoning.
-Moreover, to our knowledge, no prior work adapts SR to operate on top of concept-based representations.
+While these methods effectively balance approximation error and expression complexity~\citep{langley1979rediscovering, langley1981bacon, koza1994genetic}, they operate over tabular data rather than raw inputs such as images.